 - Only a gift sent from one private individual to another can be exempt from both customs duty and tax.
 Goods that are ordered and paid for over the Internet and sent to another person are not regarded as gifts in this context.
 Furthermore, gifts ordered by a business do not comprise gifts referred to in this context, but are to be cleared through Customs and taxed in the normal way.
 Have a close look at the definition of a gift and value limits.

 - If you do not know the contents of your gift, you should ask the sender of the gift.
-You will need to know the content and value of the gift for customs clearance or a request for release.
+You will need to know the content and value of the gift for customs clearance.

 - A gift with a maximum value of 45 euros is exempt from customs duty and tax, with certain exceptions.